ArenKDesai/Aren-s-Notes/graphics lec.md

 ### UVs
 There are three ways to create objects with UVs:
-1. Use primitives with predefined UVs
+1. Primitives with predefined UVs
-2. Use Geometries (unused)
+2. Geometries (unused)
-3. Use Buffer attributes with "uv" specified.
+3. Buffer attributes with "uv" specified.